digilist/SnakeDumper/README.md

 ### Example Configuration
 There are a lot of configuration options for the SnakeDumper available.
 The best way to get started is by looking at the example configuration file ([demo.yml](demo.yml)).
-For other available options, please take a look at the [docs/](docs).

 ## Testing